1. THE FUND'S POLICY

 2.8 Any papers submitted in excess of those stipulated above will not be passed to the Research Committee for consideration.

 2.9 Before submitting a full application, researchers may submit a one page summary of the proposed study so that the Trustees may indicate whether they are prepared to consider a full application.
+The one page summary should include sufficient description of the proposed study design and methods to assess the proposal, and hence only a brief introduction, and an approximation of the likely sum of money to be requested.
 If you are wishing to submit an initial one-page summary, the deadline for submission is 1 December or 1 July.

 2.10 Meetings of the Trustees are usually held in June and November each year and all full applications should therefore be submitted no later than 1 February or 1 August for consideration at the next relevant meeting.
 Late applications will not be considered.